graziano-giuliani/MED12-ocean-mit/README.md

      > python3 process_era5_2d.py

+  * We are now ready to prepare the initial and boundary conditions.
+    In the **input** direcory, a yaml config file contains the start year and month of the simulation and the number of decades to average into the initial condition file.
+Edit it to suit your necessities.

+  * Create binary boundary conditions:

+     > python3 produce_bc.py

+  * Compute monthly decadal averages to be used as initial conditions:

+     > python3 produce_ic.py

-  * Create binary external forcings in input directory:
+  * Create external forcings data:

      > python3 produce_extf.py

-  * All the binary input files should be now ready.
+  * All the binary input files should now be ready!

 # Run the model